koen-dejonghe/ev3-scratch-helper-app/README.md

 In the installation folder you will find a file named application.properties.
 Edit this file, if necessary.
 The names of the properties should be self explanatory.
+However, make sure the server.port property in application.properties is identical to the extensionPort variable in ev3-helper-app.s2e.

 Boot the EV3, connect sensors and motors and start the application on your computer as follows: